-We deliver our responsibilities in PSHE, RSE, Careers and Citizenship through cross curricular thematic learning called ‘Horizons’.
+We deliver our responsibilities in PSHE, RHSE, Careers and Citizenship through cross-curricular thematic learning called ‘Preparation for Adulthood’.
 At the heart of this is teaching that enables students to become independent learners, prepared for adulthood and to explore their curiosity of the world.
-This does not happen immediately, we need to establish routines for learning that are consistent, this allows them to increase their confidence in their own ability as well as in the support you will provide.
+This does not happen immediately, we need to establish routines for learning that are consistent.
+This allows them to increase their confidence in their own ability as well as in the support you will provide.
 Our approach to teaching and learning enables us to focus on the needs of the students in each lesson alongside the skills and content their need to progress.
-Through personalised planning the resources used each lesson stretch, challenge and most crucially support students to make more rapid progress as learners.
+Through personalised planning, the resources used each lesson stretch, challenge and most crucially support students to make more rapid progress as learners.

-Horizons Curriculum: At ACE Tiverton we are have our own unique curriculum strand called Horizons, aimed at broadening our students’ global outlook and building their cultural capital.
+‘Preparation For Adulthood’ Curriculum: At ACE Tiverton we are developing our own unique strand to the curriculum called ‘Preparation For Adulthood’, aimed at broadening our students’ global outlook and building their cultural capital.
 It is made up of the following areas:

 - Healthy Living (PSHE and Physical Wellbeing)

 - Healthy Relationships (Relationships and Sex Education)

 - Healthy Futures (Careers and Enterprise; Citizenship; British Values and Morals)

 - Life Skills (Independent Living; Preparation for Adulthood; Cultural and Spiritual Capital)